wakandi/php_sdk/README.md

 ### Wallet Service
 Wallet service is used to perform all operations related to the wallet like creating wallet, blocking and unblocking a wallet, obtain wallet data etc.
 #### Methods:
 -   Create : This function is used to create a wallet.
-You need to pass a username of the wallet (Walletname) that needs to be created.
-In response, the packageit will return the wallet address and access Key for that wallet.
+You need to pass a username of the wallet (Walletname) that needs to be created and some basic information about the user to available that wallet for other operator.
+In response, the package will return the wallet address and access Key for that wallet.
 This access Key will be used for further operations using this wallet.
 ```php

 require 'vendor/autoload.php';